VinAIResearch/Anti-DreamBooth/README.md

   </tr>
 </table>

 Please put them in `./stable-diffusion/`.
-Note: SD v2.1 is the default version of our experiments.
+Note: SD v2.1 is the default version in all of our experiments.

 ## Dataset preparation
 We have experimented on these two datasets: